*** Wobbly Boot Vineyard is temporarily closed but you can still order our wines which can be delivered Australia wide freight FREE ***

 Wobbly Boot Vineyard is located in southern Tasmania’s Coal River Valley on the banks of the idyllic White Kangaroo Rivulet.
 It is approximately 35 km north of Hobart and nearby to the historic town of Richmond.

-The boutique vineyard is known for its stunning setting, views and peaceful ambience.
-We produce intensely flavoured wines that can be shipped to your door freight free within Australia.
+We produce intensely flavoured wines that can be posted to your door anywhere in Australia.

 Wobbly Boot Vineyard is the perfect location for your next function or group event.
 We are popular for birthdays, anniversaries, pre wedding functions, tours, tasting groups, end of year gatherings and corporate events.